parrt/msan501-old/notes/area.md

 print area
 ```

+**Something super important**: Programming languages (most but not all) execute one statement after the other, in order, and one statement finishes before the next is started.
+They are executed *synchronously*.

 That is a very simple formula but we should get used to the practice of creating functions to encapsulate common bits of functionality like recipes.

 ```python